Moms are the strongest people we know...

 Women experiencing untreated anxiety, bipolar, depression and other mental health struggles are more likely to experience long-term negative impacts over the course of their pregnancy and birth.

-New parents experiencing undiagnosed and untreated psychiatric disorders, such as depression, are a risk factor for suicide in new mothers, a leading cause of maternal mortality.
-If left untreated, postpartum psychosis can even lead to an increased risk of infanticide.
+Experiencing undiagnosed and untreated psychiatric disorders, such as depression, are a risk factor for suicide in new mothers, a leading cause of maternal mortality.

 While it can be difficult to find time to attune to your own needs when you have to take care of a baby or child, it's still important to keep in touch with yourself.
-If left untreated, or feelings of depression and dysthymia last for at least two years, a mother's quality of life will significantly decrease.
+If left untreated, feelings of depression and anxiety can significantly decrease a mother's quality of life.

 Perinatal Mental Health and the BIPOC Community